top of page

 The World Health Organisation (WHO), alongside other significant health systems and countries, have adopted the Nordic definition of deafblindness which states:

 Deafblindness is a combined vision and hearing impairment of such severity that it is hard for the impaired senses to compensate for each other.
-Thus, deafblindness is a distinct condition.
+Thus, deafblindness is a distinct disability.

 To varying degrees, deafblindness limits activities and restricts full participation in society.
 It affects social life, communication, access to information, orientation, and the ability to move around freely and safely.
 To help compensate for the combined vision and hearing impairment, the tactile sense becomes especially important.